hbctraining/Training-modules/RShiny/lessons/css/css_sliderInput.md

 You can also alter the the slider handle while you are dragging it by using the `:active` pseudoclass:

 ```
+/* While grabbing a hold to the slider handle */
 .irs--shiny .irs-handle:active{
   cursor: grabbing;
 }